Yevhenns/np-extension/README.md

 ## Installation

-Add dist folder as an extension to Google Chrome.
+Add build folder as an extension to Google Chrome.